 - O Vacations may start on any day of the week and may be taken at any time during the calendar year.
 Although employees have earned their vacation, the first responsibility is to the employer.
-Therefore, to provide for smooth workflow, it may not be possible for employees to take vacation at the time desired.
+Vacation should be requested in advance and approved by a supervisor.
+To provide for smooth workflow, it may not be possible for employees to take vacation at the time desired.
 Every effort should be made to satisfy the employee's preference, but employees must be prepared to accept alternative dates. - See Appendix B for sample request form.